t-aus-m/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 ## Motivation and Applications

 Real-time applications often produce data blocks (e.g., video frames or control messages) that are only valuable if delivered before their deadline.
-Example use cases include: # TODO: Improve
+Example use cases include:

-- Teleoperation and Remote Control: Robotic control or telepresence systems need deterministic and low latency feedback.
-Missing control signals or sensor data deadlines can lead to system instability or degraded user experience.
+- Teleoperation and Remote Control: Robotic control or telepresence systems require deterministic and low latency feedback.
+Missing control signals,  sensor data or video frame deadlines can lead to system instability or degraded user experience.
 - Live Streaming and Interactive Media: Latency-sensitive video or audio streams (e.g., for live concerts, online VR gaming, cloud rendering) benefit from leveraging multiple paths to sustain low-latency delivery even under varying network conditions.
 - Online Gaming: Multiplayer networked games exchange frequent, time-critical state updates.
 Late updates are effectively wasted, so a mechanism to drop or deprioritize old data can save bandwidth and improve real-time responsiveness.